Sudden Sensorineural Hearing Loss

 Sudden hearing loss is when circulation in the inner ear is reduced causing hearing loss.
 It can be scary and so it's important to visit us for a hearing test to assess the level of loss.

+It is not conclusively known the cause of sudden hearing loss however it is believed that loud environments or work places could be the cause.
+If you believe you have sudden hearing loss you should take advantage of our complimentary hearing test.
+Our hearing care professionals will be able to assess the level of loss you are experiencing and look at potential causes of the loss.
 When your sudden hearing loss happens in one ear, it immediately eliminates other possible causes.
 It is also characterized as hearing loss in one ear with no pain.
-Unfortunately, because it is a painless condition and thought to be caused by earwax or a something minor, patients often leave it undiagnosed.
+Unfortunately, because it is a painless condition and thought to be caused by earwax or something minor, patients often leave it undiagnosed.
 Unfortunately, without proper treatment, they may risk losing their hearing permanently.
 Truly, it is an emergency situation and luckily enough, sudden hearing loss patients that undergo treatment immediately have a good chance of recovery.

 Causes of a sudden hearing loss